 Students must complete the certificate program in a maximum of three years.
 Some certificate programs require foundation and/or prerequisite requirements and course descriptions should be reviewed.
 Below are the certificates currently available.
 Most certificates are available online or on ground.
 Students should consult with their academic advisor prior to pursuing a certificate.

-BUSINESS INTELLIGENCE / ANALYTICS (15-18 credits)
+ACCOUNTING ANALYTICS (15-24 credits)

-With 0120 Markoling Dodoloro for Mariagoro (0) MK I 5125 Marketing Decisions for Managers ((3) -- ----------- ----------- --------------- ------------ -------
+ACT 5009 Advanced Accounting ((3) ---------- ----------------------- ----- ---